There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they have to eat.

 - Add milk and do the same thing.

-- Stir in canned tomatoes with juice, garlic, fresh ground black pepper, mushrooms and dried spices.
+- Stir in canned tomatoes with juice, marinara sauce, chopped garlic, sliced mushrooms, dried spices and fresh ground pepper.

 - Keep stirring and mix everything together well.

-- Turn heat to low for 45 minutes to one hour, cooking until mixture is thick.
+- Turn heat to low for 45 minutes to 1 hour until mixture is very thick.

 - Take off heat and set aside.